Central idea: The attitude of Christ. Doctrine: Thy will be done. Practical application: Loving the will of God.

 - Every evil act we perform makes us less human and in a sense more dead.
 The opposite is true also: good acts make us more human and alive.

 - If we turn from our sins and do what is right, God will give us life now and eternal life after this life.
-In our doing what is right, God assists us by his grace that helps us desire to do what is right and to actually do it.
+God assists us by his grace which helps us to desire to do what is right and to actually do it.